 Couples therapy is hard work for those of you in the relationship, too.
 Signing up for couples therapy probably means having your partner expose some of your messier stuff, while having to take a look at it not just on your own terms but on the terms the relationship needs.

-I invite you to call me today at (412)-532-1249 for a free phone consultation to discuss your specific needs and to answer any questions you have about couples counseling.
+We invite you to call us today at (412)-532-1249 to schedule an initial evaluation to discuss your specific needs and to answer any questions you have about couples counseling.

 |“Sara is by far the best therapist I’ve ever had”|